getsolus/help-center-docs/packaging/submitting-a-package/en.md

 git commit --amend
 ```

 This will amend your original changes, and you can submit the patch once more with `arc diff`.
+A new editor session will open, where you can provide details about the changes you've made between the last
+revision and the newly amended one.
+This comment will help reviewers to see what you've changed, to streamline
+the process of getting your patch into Solus.

-The web UI will
-automatically update with the latest patch, without having to create any new tasks.
+The web UI will automatically update with the latest patch, without having to create any new tasks.
 Once accepted, your patch
 will be merged, and a build will be issued.